Summer Experience Funding Sources

 How to apply: This application is NOT posted in the Student Grant Database.
 Please send the completed application to sulaiman.jenkins@yale.edu.

-The deadline to apply for these funds is Friday, March 1, 2024, 4 pm EST. The application can be completed as soon as a summer experience is accepted.
+The deadline to apply for these funds is Monday, March 23, 2026, 4 pm EST (unless otherwise specified).
+The application can be completed as soon as a summer experience is accepted.

 The Cameron Speth Fellowship provides funding for students from developing nations and Japan to carry out summer internships at the National Resources Defense Council (NRDC) and the World Resources Institute (WRI), two institutions founded by former YSE Dean Gus Speth.
 Speth received the Blue Planet Prize from the Asahi Glass Foundation of Japan in 2002 and donated part of his award to the NRDC and WRI in honor of his wife, Cameron.

 One student at each organization will be awarded a fellowship for a 10 to 12 week internship over the summer.
-Fellowship award amounts are determined by and paid by each host organization.
+Fellowship award amounts are determined by and paid by each host organization, but are expected to be around $10,000 for the summer.

 Candidate eligibility and selection criteria: